bomonike/bomonike.github.io/rustops.md

 // POLICY: Generally, issue results from functions rather than print formatted output so that the calling function has a choice of natural languages to present results.

 // POLICY: Within main(), uniquely identify each step to provide the AI a way to reference code rather than using more cumbersome line numbers.
 The AI can renumber sequentially numbered steps automatically when asked.

+// POLICY: When printing sequential numbers, zero-fill 3-digit numbers (specified as "{:03}") so columns line up vertically.

 // POLICY: Do not store sensitive values in clear-text .env files, even though they are in the user home folder.
 Store secrets in a local secrets database such as KeepassXC.